 Among the topics examined are the national literatures, the voices of women, national myths and stereotypes, regionalism, and immigration.

-To receive credit for this course, you must complete an essay assignment and a research paper, and must receive a grade of at least “50” per cent on each assignment and on the final exam.
+To receive credit for ENGL 351, you must achieve a composite course grade of at least “D” (50 percent), you must complete an essay assignment and a research paper, and must receive a grade of at least “50” per cent on each assignment and on the final exam.
 The following chart provides a suggested schedule for completing the essay, the research paper, and the exam.
 It also indicates the percentage weighting given to each course requirement in arriving at a final composite mark for the course.